What is a scholarly article?

 Professors are always telling students to look for scholarly or research journal articles for their papers.
 For every field of research and study, there are scholarly journals.

-Notice that the article includes an abstract, a literature review, a section on methodology, discussion, and conclusion.
+Notice that the article includes an abstract, a literature review, a section on methodology, results, and a conclusion.